saubhagyav/Hacker-rank-questions/README.md

 # Hacker-rank-questions
-In this repository I solve hacker rank problems
+In this repository I solve hacker rank problems using Python.